tiredofit/docker-alpine/README.md

 # Configuration

 ### Data-Volumes
-The following directories are used for configuration and can be mapped for persistent storage.
+The following directories are used for a configuration and can be mapped for persistent storage.

 | Directory                           | Description                 |
 |-------------------------------------|-----------------------------|